italia-opensource/awesome-italia-opensource/CONTRIBUTING.md

-# Contributing to Italia Open Source
+# Contributing to Awesome Italia Open Source

 ## Code of Conduct